 If you are not very familiar with Windows PCs, you might be wondering what the recovery partition is.
 Simply defined, the recovery partition is a portion of the disk drive on your computer whose purpose is to hold the computer system image.
-The recovery partition stores the system backup files and files which guide system restoration.
+It stores the system backup files and files which guide system restoration.
 If you purchase a computer with Windows 10 preinstalled, the computer may have a recovery partition.
 You can also create a recovery partition manually.
 In this article, we will be showing you how to create a recovery partition on Windows 10.
-But first, let’s see why you need a recovery partition.

 Computers systems do run into errors.
 If this happens to your computer, the recovery partition will help with the computer recovery.
 It will help you get your software programs, device drivers, and system settings back quickly and easily.
 The recovery partition can help eliminate some unneeded expenses.
 For example, it will eliminate the need to purchase a new operating system or taking the computer to a repair shop.

-To create a recovery partition Windows 10, you will need to follow the simple steps we have outlined below:
+To create a recovery partition Windows 10, follow the steps below:

 Click the Windows start key and type Recovery Drive.
 Under Settings, click Create a recovery drive.
 Your computer may ask you whether you would like to open Recovery Media Creator.
 Click Yes.